thacherT1D/webdevstuff/Misc/Galvanize_Reads_Assessment.desc.md

 6,You Don't Know JS: Async & Performance,JavaScript,"No matter how much experience you have with JavaScript, odds are you don’t fully understand the language.
 As part of the ""You Don’t Know JS"" series, this concise yet in-depth guide focuses on new asynchronous features and performance techniques—including Promises, generators, and Web Workers—that let you create sophisticated single-page web applications and escape callback hell in the process.",https://s3-us-west-2.amazonaws.com/assessment-images/galvanize_reads/photos/async_and_performance.jpg,Kyle,Simpson,"Kyle Simpson is an Open Web Evangelist who's passionate about all things JavaScript.
 He's an author, workshop trainer, tech speaker, and OSS contributor/leader.",https://s3-us-west-2.amazonaws.com/assessment-images/galvanize_reads/photos/kyle_simpson.jpg,,,,,,,,
 ```

-## Notes

-* You can use a styling library if you'd like
-* You can use server-side templating or AJAX/RESTful services.
-There are trade-offs with each, but server-side templating will likely be faster to build.
-* You can use a raw database driver, a query builder, or an ORM for your database connection.
-A query builder, such as Knex, is recommended.
-* Use feature-branch workflows.
-You should end up with one commit for each feature.
-* Deploy your work

 ## Wireframes

 You can use these wireframes as a reference.